 When I was planning my toddler’s birthday, I wanted to make a simple but cute Happy Birthday sign.
-However, I couldn’t find an easy, free template to go with the vision in my mind.
+However, I couldn’t find free printable banner letters to go with the vision in my mind.
 If I’ve learned anything from Ash, it’s that if you can’t find something the way you want it, just make it.

 I made three different, yet complementary designs (pictured below).
 In the following links, you’ll see that I shared the files with you in a variety of ways.

 First, I created a few popular banner titles – Happy Birthday, Happy Anniversary, and Congratulations, using all three designs.